conor-gaughan/ga-project-two/README.md

 - Dark Mode
 - CSS Variables
 - Mobile friendly
-- Add Priority to main to do page
+- Add labels to main to do table
-- CSS Transitions
+  - Be able to filter by label
+- Fix date format
 - Additional embedded or referenced schemas